surifirstpin/biplus_documentation/docs/model01.md

 **3.** Once all the entries are made click on  **Save project**  to save the project created.

 ## Edit Project

-- To Edit the created project, select the desired project and click on edit button.
+- Click on Projects, seselect the desired project and click on edit button.
-- After making necessary changes click on update and save.
+- After making necessary changes click on update.

+## Delete Project

 ## Model and Customization